6 Benefits and Reasons Why Golf is Good for You

 In another sense, driving a golf cart can be good training for driving on the roads.
 Playing a game of golf might be the best way to teach your daughter how to drive before your trust her with your Porsche.

-The open fairway surely appears certainly forgiving.
+The open fairway is certainly forgiving.
 The low speeds of the golf cart make it relatively safe.
 The lack of people on the golf course minimizes accidents.
-Clearly, the golf course makes a perfect environment for automobile education.
+Clearly, the golf course is the perfect environment for automobile education.

 Our Final Thoughts on Why Golf is Good for You

-We think golf appears as beneficial since it promotes movement.
-Probably, this appears contrasting to our sedentary lifestyles.
+We think golf is beneficial because it promotes movement, which is in stark contrast to our sedentary lifestyles.

-This movement can take many forms, allowing for a kind of therapy that enlightens its players.
+This movement can take many forms, allowing for a kind of therapy that can be enlightening.

-Additionally, we think golf gets simply an entertaining sport and has resulted in a number of comedic films that we would be much worse off without.
+Additionally, we think golf is simply an entertaining sport and has resulted a number of comedic films that we would be much worse off without.

-Ultimately, without the game, we think life would be much more boring and unhealthy.
+Ultimately, without the game, we think life would be much more boring and unhealthy than it currently is.